Broadband Wireless Local Area Networks,

 G. Yun, M. Kavehrad, " Indoor Infrared Wireless Communications Using Spot Diffusing and Fly-Eye Receivers," Proceedings of IEEE Wireless Communications Conference, Vancouver, June 1992.

-This research has been supported by the National Science Foundation (NSF) Grant number ECS-9820604, the NSF Grant number ECCS-0824052, the IBM Shared University Research (SUR) Program and the Pittsburgh Digital Greenhouse.
+This research has been supported through several ECS Grants by the National Science Foundation (NSF) over the last decade, the IBM Shared University Research (SUR) Program and the Pittsburgh Digital Greenhouse.